-The Institute of Buddhist Studies employees, students, and qualified applicants or employees on the basis of race, color, gender (including gender identity and gender expression), religion (all aspects of religious beliefs, observance or practice, including religious dress and grooming practices), creed, marital status, registered domestic partner status, age, national origin or ancestry, citizenship, physical or mental disability, history of disability, medical condition (including cancer and genetic characteristics), genetic information, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, military or veteran status, or any other characteristic protected by state or federal law or local ordinance.
+The Institute of Buddhist Studies is an equal employment opportunity employer and prohibits discrimination with respect to any terms or conditions of employment against qualified applicants or students on the basis of race, color, gender (including gender identity and gender expression), religion (all aspects of religious beliefs, observance or practice, including religious dress and grooming practices), creed, marital status, registered domestic partner status, age, national origin or ancestry, citizenship, physical or mental disability, history of disability, medical condition (including cancer and genetic characteristics), genetic information, sex (including pregnancy, childbirth, breastfeeding, or related medical conditions), sexual orientation, military or veteran status, or any other characteristic protected by state or federal law or local ordinance.
 IBS also prohibits discrimination against a person who is perceived as having any of those characteristics or is associated with a person who has or is perceived as having any of those characteristics.
 All such discrimination is unlawful.